marius851000/pmd_hack_weekly/model-yyyy-mm-dd.md

 - ...

 ## Sprites and Portraits
-*Sprites are animated using APNG.
-If sprites aren't animated, check that your browser support it.
-Only old browser shouldn't support it.*
+*Sprites are animated PNG files.
+If sprites don't appear animated to you, check to make sure your browser supports animated PNG.
+(Though most modern browsers should.)*